-BJJ gives the kid true confidence and therefore finding the effective possible way to defend themselves without having to be violent nor using to punch or kick another kid.
+BJJ gives the kid true confidence and, therefore, finds an effective way to defend themselves without being violent or using to punch or kick another kid.

-If you have passed a little amount of time training Brazilian jiu-jitsu, you know that BJJ is not an easy grappling martial art and not accessible for all.
+If you have spent a tiny amount of time training Brazilian jiu-jitsu, you know that BJJ is not easy grappling martial art and is not accessible for all.

-Though, when a BJJ practitioner gets this reality, he employs more focus, patience, and dedication to achieve awesome results training grappling martial art.
+Though, when a BJJ practitioner gets this reality, he employs more focus, patience, and dedication to achieve excellent results training grappling martial art.

 But, this is a good thing to build kids’ jujitsu confidence.

 Well!
-Overcoming difficult challenges help your kids on building a strong self-confidence aptitude and therefore a strong mindset to overcome their life issues.
+Overcoming complex challenges help your kids on building a solid self-confidence aptitude and, therefore, a solid mindset to overcome their life issues.

 The experience I’ve gained from training my children in jiu-jitsu martial art has led me to believe that “Brazilian jiu-jitsu training activity will improve your child’s self-confidence and thinking significantly more effectively.”

-Brazilian jiu-jitsu toddlers will develop an incredible degree of fitness conditioning, flexibility, toddler self-defense skills, and nutritious nutrition.
+Brazilian jiu-jitsu toddlers will develop an incredible degree of fitness conditioning, flexibility, toddler self-defense skills, and healthy nutrition.

 Jiu-jitsu teaches kids that the hard work on the mat will help them develop a sense of self-discipline and accomplishment.

-Brazilian jiu-jitsu is a very difficult grappling martial art discipline that demands a strong commitment on a daily basis.
+Brazilian jiu-jitsu is a demanding grappling martial art discipline that demands a firm commitment daily.

 This big challenge pushes the jiu-jitsu toddler far beyond their limits.
 Awesome!

-Brazilian jiu-jitsu is a chess-like art form that necessitates exceptional physical and strategic abilities.
-It is an extremely difficult grappling martial art to master.
+Brazilian jiu-jitsu is a chess-like art form requiring exceptional physical and strategic abilities.
+It is a challenging grappling martial art to master.

 Furthermore, the many BJJ techniques teach youth jiu-jitsu students the importance of organization.

-The hard effort, on the other hand, sets you on the path to creating an efficient problem-solving system, which is something that every bright youngster should have.
+On the other hand, the complex effort sets you on the path to creating an efficient problem-solving system, which is something that every bright youngster should have.

 Several children have gotten fascinated with and overwhelmed by video game gaming in the recent past.

-They engage in less physical exercise and make fewer fitness commitments as a result of which they are less fit and healthy than their parents and grandparents.
+They engage in less physical exercise and make fewer fitness commitments, resulting in which they are less fit and healthy than their parents and grandparents.

-Jiu-jitsu improves overall fitness in a way that few other sporting activities can match in a short period of time.
+Jiu-jitsu improves overall fitness so that few other sporting activities can match quickly.

-Almost all of the elements of a full martial art are combined in a single Brazilian jiu-jitsu class: technique training, aerobic and anaerobic endurance, strength, flexibility, and adaptability are all addressed.
+Almost all of the elements of a complete martial art are combined in a single Brazilian jiu-jitsu class: technique training, aerobic and anaerobic endurance, strength, flexibility, and adaptability are all addressed.

-Despite the fact that it is quite enjoyable, you do not appear to be exercising.
+Even though it is pretty enjoyable, you do not appear to be exercising.